nus-cs2103-AY2324S1/ip/docs/README.md

 Welcome to Philip, your personal task manager!
 Philip is designed to help you keep track of your tasks, whether they are to-dos, deadlines, or events.
 This user guide will provide you with an overview of Philip's features and how to use them effectively.

+## Quick start
+1. Ensure you have Java `11` installed on your computer.
+2. Download the latest `duke.jar`
+3. Copy the file to the folder you want to use as the home folder for your AddressBook.
+4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar duke.jar command to run the application.
+5. Type the command in the command box and press Enter to execute it.
+6. Refer to Features below for details of each command.

 ## Features

 ### Adding a to-do task: `todo`